barlowtj48/MIDI-Stepper-Motor-Music/readme.md

 ## How do I use it?

+First things first, I open up loopMIDI on my PC.
+This needs to run before the python script so that it is available to select as a MIDI output.
+From there I open up the python script and use the following command inside of the root directory (where the python script is located): `python midi_interface.py COM6`.
+After a few seconds, it will prompt you to select a MIDI output.
+Use the arrow keys and enter to select, but if you only have one MIDI output then just press enter.
+The script will run and the motors will probably go into sleep mode after 5 seconds.
+This is normal, and nothing needs to be done to wake them up- just start sending notes.

 I use FL Studio 20 when I am making music.
 I usually google around to see if I can find a copy of a given song as a MIDI, because that's the bulk of the work.
 I have my FL Studio MIDI settings as follows:

 <img src="tutorial_images/midi_settings.png" style="height: 400px">